-On this course, you’ll focus on your development as a writer and content creator in a variety of media.
-You’ll be supported by a network of leading practitioners, with regular visits from industry professionals, such as editors and publishers.
-By developing technical skills while learning to express your creative flair, you’ll graduate with the skills and real-world contacts you need to work as a writer.
+Develop your skills as a writer and content creator in a variety of media.
+You’ll be supported by our expert team of leading practitioners, with regular visits from industry professionals, such as editors and publishers.
+By developing technical skills while learning to express your creative flair, you’ll graduate with the skills and contacts you’ll need to thrive as a writer.

 How you learn